 The Model 205 connects to a local area network (LAN) by way of a standard 100 Mb/s twisted-pair Ethernet interface.
 The physical 100BASE-TX interconnection is made by way of a Neutrik® etherCON RJ45 connector.
 While compatible with standard RJ45 plugs, etherCON allows a ruggedized and locking interconnection for harsh or high-reliability environments.

 The Model 205's operating power is provided by way of the Ethernet interface using the 802.3af Power-over-Ethernet (PoE) standard.
 This allows fast and efficient interconnection with the associated data network.
 To support PoE power management, the Model 205's PoE interface enumerates (reports) to the power sourcing equipment (PSE) that it's a class 2 (low power) device.
-If a PoE-enabled Ethernet port can't be provided by the associated Ethernet switch a low-cost PoE midspan power injector can be utilized.

 The Model 205 is compatible with the AES67 interoperability standard.
-In this mode the three transmitter (output) channels will function in multicast; unicast is not supported.
+In this mode the two transmitter (output) channels will function in multicast; unicast is not supported.
 In addition, the unit is compatible with the Dante Domain Manager™ (DDM) software application.

 The Model 205's audio performance is completely "pro."
 A low-noise, wide dynamic-range microphone preamplifier and associated voltage-controlled-amplifier (VCA) dynamics controller (compressor) ensures that mic input audio quality is preserved while minimizing the chance of signal overload.
 The output of the microphone preamp and compressor is routed to an analog-to-digital conversion (ADC) section that supports sampling rates of 44.1 and 48 kHz with a bit depth of up to 24.
 The audio signal, now in the digital domain, routes through a 32-bit microprocessor and on to the Dante interface section where it is packetized and prepared for transport over Ethernet.

-Audio input signals arrive via the four Dante receiver channels and pass into the Model 205's microprocessor.
+Audio signals arrive via the four Dante receiver (input) channels and pass into the Model 205's microprocessor.
 The supported sampling rates are 44.1 and 48 kHz with a bit depth of up to 24.
 Channel routing, headphone level control, and sidetone creation are performed within the digital domain.
 This provides flexibility, allows precise control, and keeps the three level potentiometers from having to directly handle analog audio signals.
 The audio channels destined for the phones outputs are sent to a high-performance digital-to-analog converter and then on to robust driver circuitry.
 High signal levels can be provided to a variety of headsets, headphones, and earpieces.

 The Model 205 can be configured to meet the needs of specific applications and user preferences.
-All configuration choices are performed using the STcontroller personal computer software application.
+All configuration choices are performed using the STcontroller software application.
 There are no mechanical switch settings or button-press sequences required to configure how the unit functions.
-Selectable parameters include microphone preamplifier gain, P48 phantom power on/off, button operation, remote control inputs (included tally output), headphone output mode, sidetone operation, and overall unit operation.
+Selectable parameters include microphone preamplifier gain, P48 phantom power on/off, button operation, remote control inputs (including tally output), headphone output mode, sidetone operation, and overall unit operation.
 The gain of the microphone preamplifier can be selected from among four choices.
 This allows the Model 205 to match the output sensitivity of a range of handheld and headset-associated microphones.
 A low-noise source of P48 phantom power can be enabled if required to support condenser (capacitor) microphones.